mikemarek/virtual-machine/SYNTAX.md

     iprompt
     IPROMPT

+Comments are treated as single-line comments, can be placed either at the start or end of a line:

+    # this is a comment
+    ipush 24 # this is also a comment

 ## Numerals

 Some opcodes require one or more parameters, all of which are some sort of numeral value.
 Depending on the type value of the parameter, we can specify them in different ways.